09 - C - Hawthorns (031)

 « Elles ne m’aidaient pas à l’éclaircir, et je ne pouvais demander à d’autres fleurs de le satisfaire »

 “They did not help me to clarify it, and I could not ask other flowers to satisfy it.”
 The hawthorns themselves offer no explanation.
-And he cannot turn to any other flowers to fulfill or satisfy this mysterious longing.
+And the narrator cannot turn to any other flowers to fulfill or satisfy this mysterious longing.
 The narrator experiences an overwhelming, almost mystical emotion in front of the hawthorns, but he cannot grasp what that emotion really is.
 The beauty is intense, yet it remains just out of reach — a perfect early example of the Proustian theme of the gap between sensation and understanding.
 This passage marks one of the first major aesthetic revelations** in the novel: beauty that is deeply moving but still incomprehensible to the young Marcel.
 It will take the entire Recherche (and involuntary memory, art, and time) for such feelings to finally become clear.

 New cards